Wednesday, December 21, 2022

 Solstice Holidays

-Over time, the wisest learned to predict the seasonal patterns of day length, and many began to schedule these gatherings on the shortest day of the year - the winter solstice.
+But, they also sought understanding.
+Over time, the wisest learned to predict the seasonal patterns, and many began to use these solstice gatherings to share their ideas.

-The Greeks were likely not the first to fit mythology to this occasion, but their stories reflect hopeful aspirations shared by all.
-They explain the leafless trees, and the bare soil with the story of Hades having stolen away with Persephone, to be his queen in the underworld.
-Her mother was Demeter—goddess of the harvest—who, in her heartbreak and grief, turned away from her duties to the world, turning it dark and cold.
-But with Zeus's intervention, an agreement was negotiated; Hades may keep Persephone for part of the year, but each spring must return her to her Mother, who annually rejoices, returning warmth and fertility to the Earth.
+The Greeks were not the first to fit mythology to this occasion, but their stories endure, reflecting many of the same hopeful aspirations shared by all.
+They explain the leafless trees, and the bare soil, with the story of Hades stealing away with Persephone, to be his queen in the underworld.
+Her mother, Demeter, the goddess of fertility, in her heartbreak and grief, had turned away from her duties to the world, turning it dark and cold.
+But with Zeus's intervention, an agreement was reached; Hades may keep Persephone for part of the year, but each spring, he must return her to her Mother, who annually rejoices with the spring, returning warmth and fertility to the Earth.

-The Romans used the occasion—as they did so many—for a holiday of feasting, drinking, and the exchanging of gifts, in honor of their god Saturn.
+The Romans borrowed this optimistic myth, and used the occasion—as they did with so much Greek mythology—to create a holiday of feasting, drinking, and the exchanging of gifts, in honor of their god, Saturn.

-When the Roman Empire adopted Christianity as the state religion, it made sense to adopt a holiday that was already on calendar to celebrate Christ's birthday – so Saturnalia was bumped in favor of Christmas.
+Later, when the Roman Empire adopted Christianity, it made sense to adopt a holiday that was already on their calendar to celebrate Christ's birthday – so Saturnalia was borrowed to create the timing to celebrate Christmas.

 Whether you gather in this season for shelter, light, and warmth against deepest winter; to rejoice in anticipation of longer days to come; to eat, drink, and make merry; or to express reverence for a God who would send his only son to redeem the World – I celebrate alongside you.